iStock/STEEXRevive dead car batteries

 Remove perspiration stains

-: Before you give up all hope of ever getting that perspiration stain out of your good white dress shirt, try this: Crush two aspirins and mix the powder in 1/2 cup warm water.
+Before you give up all hope of ever getting that sweat stain out of your good white dress shirt, try this: Crush two aspirins and mix the powder in 1/2 cup warm water.
 Soak the stained part of the garment in the solution for two to three hours.

 Restore hair color

 Swimming in a chlorinated pool can have a noticeable, and often unpleasing, effect on your hair coloring if you have light-colored hair.
 But you can usually return your hair to its former shade by dissolving six to eight aspirins in a glass of warm water.
 Rub the solution thoroughly into your hair, and let it set for 10-15 minutes.

 Even those of us who are well past adolescence can get the occasional pimple.
 Put the kibosh on those annoying blemishes by crushing one aspirin and moistening it with a bit of water.
 Apply the paste to the pimple, and let it sit for a couple of minutes before washing off with soap and water.
 It will reduce the redness and soothe the sting.
 If the pimple persists, repeat the procedure as needed until it’s gone.

 Soften hard calluses on your feet by grinding five or six aspirins into a powder.
 Make a paste by adding 1/2 teaspoon each of lemon juice and water.
 Apply the mixture to the affected areas, then wrap your foot in a warm towel and cover it with a plastic bag.
 After staying off your feet for at least ten minutes, remove the bag and towel, and file down the softened callus with a pumice stone.